 Just to be clear - my mother is a runner.
 She ran the marathon.
 There was a point when she was running six miles a day.
 Six!
 And I couldn't run one.
 I tried to run with her once in high school, in upstate New York, and ended up crying.
 And I never tried to run with her on the Rez.
 I wouldn't even go near the Rez.
 That beautiful area of the park remained always my mother's personal domain (although I know she would have more than welcomed the opportunity to run with me) - and I think, in some ways, when I think of my mother I will always think of Central Park and its runners.

-t summer, in the month after I graduated from college, my friends and I went to a house in upstate New York in order to do theater.
+Then, last summer, in the month after I graduated from college, my friends and I went to a house in upstate New York in order to do theater.
 We ended up talking to the trees, making noises in the woods, making dinner together, and running every evening.
 That last was approached with great apprehension by yours truly, but once I established the rules (we stop when I want to stop.
 No questions.
 No judgements), and began to approach it as the bonding exercise that it was, I found myself able to run further and further.
 Without the pressure of trying to run for a set distance, or timing myself, running like my mother does - with friends and for fun - became extremely natural.

-So natural that, upon my return to New York that summer, I summoned up all my courage
+So natural that, upon my return to New York that summer, I summoned up all my courage, put on my running clothes, and jogged over to the Rez.

 Fr